 NordVPN allows you to protect up to 6 devices with a single license.
-That means that six devices can use it simultaneously, which is pretty good for small families, or for people with multiple devices.
+That means that six devices can use NordVPN apps simultaneously, which is pretty good for small families, or for people with multiple devices.

-NordVPN also covers a wide range of devices and systems, including Android, iOS, Windows, Mac, Linux, Android TV, and more.
+NordVPN is a VPN provider that covers a wide range of devices and systems, including an Android app, and apps for iOS, Windows, Mac, Linux, Android TV, and more.

 This was not always the case, and the service used to provide only five concurrent connections.
 However, with the number of connections doubled, PureVPN clearly wins this time.

 Not only that but in terms of the devices you can use it on, it is just as good, if not better than NordVPN.